fiduswriter/simple-datatables/columns().md

 ### `order(indexes [array])`

 Order the columns based on the given order.
-Just pass an array of column indexes in the order you require.
-Note that as this method is for setting the order on all columns, you don't need to pass the selected columns to the `columns()` constructor and any that are, will be ignored.
+Just pass an array of column indexes in the order you require:

 ### Original order
 ![Original order](http://i.imgur.com/OK5DoGs.png)